Smithtown Library starts down road to recovery, bringing back flood-damaged basement

 Once the collection returns to the library, it will be housed on a higher level as a preventive measure.
 It will continue to be available to the public by appointment in a separate reading room.

-More preventive storm measures, such as new flood doors, will also be installed, Caulfield said.
+More preventive storm measures, such as new flood doors, also will be installed, Caulfield said.

 Lusak said the library basement will host a new government services department, combining its passport and patent facilities with a depository library.
-It will also build a podcast room.
+It also will build a podcast room.

 "We'll have a much better area, because we are starting with a clean slate," he said.